 Tax, investments and pension rules can change over time so the information below may not be current.
 This article was correct at the time of publishing, however, it may no longer reflect our views on this topic.
-If you are unsure of how suitable an investment is for you, please seek personal advice from our award-winning Financial Advisers.

 No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.